 No. 401(k)s, 403(b)s, thrift plans, etc. are defined contribution plans, to which an employee and/or employer makes specific dollar contributions.

 Your Pension Plan is a defined benefit plan, to which only your employer makes contributions so that you are guaranteed a defined (or set) benefit when you retire.

 A break in service occurs when you work less than 500 hours in covered employment in any year.
 If your break in service occurs after you're vested, you are still eligible to receive a benefit at retirement age.
 If your break in service occurs before you're vested, you won't earn credit for that year.

 You then have five years to return to work in a covered position that allows you to work at least 500 hours in a Plan year.
 Otherwise, you'll lose credit for all previous years of service.
 Whether or not you're vested, you'll retain credit for all previous years of service if your break in service is an allowed break (taken for military, maternity or paternity leave; or an approved leave of absence due to disability, strike or lockout, layoff, or furlough).

-Once you begin working in covered employment for one of more than 30 facilities that participate in the NYSNA Pension Plan, you'll be covered by the Plan from your date of hire or the date your employer becomes obligated to make contributions to the Plan on your behalf, whichever is later.
+Once you begin working in covered employment for one of the more than 30 facilities that has a NYSNA-negotiated contract to participate in the Plan, you'll be covered from your date of hire or the date your employer becomes obligated to make contributions to the Plan on your behalf, whichever is later.
 There is no waiting or eligibility period.
 Full-time and part-time employees are automatically enrolled in the Pension Plan.